-the f - Ther - Ther - Ther - A ge build - Need child care center has a number of oddly placed walls making acility difficult to fully utilize and supervise children. e is not enough parking for pick up and drop off hours. e is no reception desk or check in area for either building. e are deficiencies in the outdoor play areas. neral need for painting and updates for the afterschool ling. d separate kitchen spaces to allow for use of a stove and full refrigerators. -- ---
+Needs and Gaps The child care center has a number of oddly placed walls making the facility difficult to fully utilize and supervise children.
+There is not enough parking for pick up and drop off hours.
+There is no reception desk or check in area for either building.
+There are deficiencies in the outdoor play areas.
+A general need for painting and updates for the afterschool building.
+Need separate kitchen spaces to allow for use of a stove and full size refrigerators.

+Community Facilities 12,409 sf

-12,409 sf MENLO CHILDREN'S CENTER
+MENLO CHILDREN'S CENTER